markri/organist/README.md

 Organist is an open source tool which helps you manage and execute deployments.
 It's built on top of Symfony2 and Capistrano/Capifony.
 [More @ http://organist.github.io](http://organist.github.io).
 I built it for Netvlies (netvlies.nl) to deploy application through through a DTAP stack.
 Main goal is to centralize security by not having passwords in git, but only in Organist and inject them during deployment.

+## Requirements

+ - PHP 5.6 (5.5?)
+ - G++ >4.8

+If you're on CentOS 6, then you will need to update your g++ compiler for compiling the required npm modules.
+This can be done using the scientific linux dev toolset as is explained here (https://gist.github.com/stephenturner/e3bc5cfacc2dc67eca8b)

 ## Setup ##

 Currently Organist is distributed within a Symfony 2.3 stack.
 Setup is done by

      git clone https://github.com/markri/organist.git
+     cp app/config/parameters.{DTAP}.yml app/config/parameters.yml

+Adjust your parameters in parameters.yml

      composer install
+     app/console doctrine:database:create
+     app/console doctrine:schema:create

+### Deployment environment ###

 Organist works out of the box with Capistrano 2/3.
 You will need RVM to install both.
 Set up rvm @ https://rvm.io, install ruby 1.8.7 if you want to use Capistrano 2.
 Install current ruby for Capistrano 3.